boris-catsvill/js-20200512/.github/pull_request_template.md

 ---
-name: "Feature Request"
+name: Tracking issue
-about: "Request a feature"
-title: "feat: "
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
-labels: bug
+labels: tracking issue, needs triage, bug
-assignees: "derekprior, tooomm"
+assignees: octocat
 ---

-Body of my template